loganpkg/capybara/README.md

 capybara does not store file ownership information, and so is only suitable when all of the files belong to the same owner.

+It only stores files, so empty directories and directory permissions are not preserved.